 06 of 08

-Always provide plenty of fresh water and an appropriate amount of quality nutrition for your dog.
+Always provide plenty of fresh drinking water and an appropriate amount of quality nutrition for your dog.
 A place of shelter and comfort is also important for your dog's physical and mental wellness, and exercise is a must.
 Because of their survival instincts, dogs are not as likely to show pain or illness as humans.
 Regular visits to your veterinarian are essential because they can help you prevent serious health problems and detect minor issues before they become severe.

 07 of 08